11/15/13 Update: Menu updated and items added.

-Food Type: Mostly typical Disney burgers, nuggets, and salads, but some better new items too like the steak and flatbread sandwich.
+Food Type: Mostly typical Disney burgers, nuggets, and salads, but some better new items too like the steak.

 Dining Plan: One quick service credit and some items count as snacks.

-Unique Items: Angus Smokehouse Burger, Black Bean Vegetable Burger, Grilled Chicken Flatbread, Steak, Kosher Meals, and the Pasta/Grilled Chicken for Kids are unique or rare.
+Unique Items: Steak, California Burger, Chik’n Breast, Kosher Meals, and the Pasta/Grilled Chicken for Kids are unique or rare.